MicahParks/cereal/README.md

 # cereal

-The `cereal` package provides a generator of unique strings based on an alphabet in sequential order.
+Package `cereal` provides a generator of unique strings based on an alphabet in sequential order.
 When a cycle of the alphabet is complete, a new character is appended, and the cycle restarts.

-This is the first 100 strings returned from the generator when the alphabet `0123456789` is used.
+This is the first 21 strings returned from the generator when the alphabet `0123456789` is used.

 ```
 0